 Reviewers want to see that the honor society has a viable and sustainable membership base to begin the chapter.

 What about attrition?

 Attrition is defined as a reduction or decrease in numbers, size or strength.
-STTI's membership renewal rate is currently about 70%.
-Honor societies and chapters should strive for a renewal rate of 70-80%.
+STTI's membership renewal rate is currently about 70 percent.
+Honor societies and chapters should strive for a renewal rate of 70-80 percent.
 Attrition occurs when:

 the economy is poor